CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

 .. rubric:: Footnotes

-.. [#plots_scripts] There are three ``plots`` scripts that export tables and figures in a dedicated output folder (see :doc:`../readme_link`) respectively for inputs, static equilibrium, and dynamic simulation outcomes.
-Those scripts essentially run functions from the ``outputs`` package and are not shown as notebooks since they do not run any kind of analysis.
-Rather, they provide inputs to be fed into the more user-friendly `interface <https://kristoffpotgieter-nedumapp-app-f2rto5.streamlitapp.com/>`_ that we recommend using for data vizualisation.
-For developer use, we have included a metadata file as a reference table linking each output to its legend and generating function.
-Also note that the outputs shown are by no mean supposed to be exhaustive: we encourage developers to leverage the existing infrastructure to code their own plots for future analyses.

 .. [#f1] The type of a parameter indicates whether it is plugged as a raw value or is the outcome of a calibration process.
 In theory, all "user" defined parameters can be overwritten by the end user.
 In practice, we cannot guarantee that the model runs seamlessly for all possible changes in values.
-We therefore encourage you to ask for guidance if you would like to change a parameter that was not included in main simulation runs.
+We therefore encourage the end user to ask for guidance if they would like to change a parameter that was not included in main simulation runs.

 .. [#fagri] See definition of developers' profit function in :ref:`functional_assumpt`.
 To obtain the formula, we plug the first-order optimality condition relative to capital into the zero profit equation.
 Also note that we artificially set the depreciation due to floods at zero in agricultural land / at the city edge.